The Weeknd: Plagiarism allegations

-In February 2020, Tesfaye and Kendrick Lamar were sued by the now-defunct indie band Yeasayer, claiming that "Pray for Me" includes an unauthorized sample of their song "Sunrise".
-Later that year, Yeasayer voluntarily dismissed their lawsuit.
-In September 2021, Tesfaye, Nicolás Jaar, and Frank Dukes were sued for copyright infringement by producers Suniel Fox and Henry Strange, protesting that "Call Out My Name" is "strikingly [or] substantially similar, if not identical" to their 2015 track "Vibeking".
+In February 2020, Tesfaye and Kendrick Lamar were sued by the now-defunct indie band Yeasayer, which alleged that "Pray for Me" included an unauthorized sample of their song "Sunrise".
+Yeasayer voluntarily dismissed the lawsuit later that year.

+In September 2021, Tesfaye, Nicolás Jaar, and Frank Dukes were sued for copyright infringement by producers Suniel Fox and Henry Strange, who alleged that "Call Out My Name" was "strikingly [or] substantially similar, if not identical" to their song "Vibeking".
+In March 2023, the parties reached a settlement, the terms of which were not publicly disclosed.